Mary Elizabeth McCracken: Homecoming of the McCrackens

-Legacy: The McCracken Signature
+Legacy

-Mary Elizabeth followed in her father's footsteps to become a medical missionary despite her battle with infantile paralysis all her life.
+McCracken followed in her father's footsteps to become a medical missionary despite her battle with infantile paralysis all her life.
 She graduated medical school at the top of her class and became a pediatrician who served the Chinese people in Shanghai.
-Mary Elizabeth was the only woman who earned a medical degree from St. John's University.
+McCracken was the only woman who earned a medical degree from St. John's University.
 She was often referred to as the "indomitable Mary" as she persevered until the end and did not let her disabilities hinder her service.

-In honor of Mary Elizabeth and as a memorial to his daughter, Josiah Calvin McCracken created the Mary E. McCracken Fund to further Mary Elizabeth's service to the Chinese.
+In honor of McCracken and as a memorial to his daughter, Josiah Calvin McCracken created the Mary E. McCracken Fund to further Mary Elizabeth's service to the Chinese.
 The fund named specifically after her was used to benefit the children in China whom Mary cared dearly for.
 As a result of her family's service in Shanghai, the McCrackens will always be known as the "McCrackens of Shanghai" for their service during such challenging times in China.

-In 1942, Mary Elizabeth left China with her parents on the Italian ship Contri Verde.
-On the ship, she became bedridden with meningitis and was checked in to a hospital when she arrived in the United States.
-Mary Elizabeth McCracken died on October 18, 1945.
 On her gravestone in the Woodlawn Cemetery in Bronx, New York, the phrase "Beloved Physician" is engraved.
-Mary Elizabeth was indeed a “Beloved Physician,” endeared by all she spoke to, even those she met on her voyages, and especially loved by the children she served in Shanghai.